kkschick/message-board-app/README.md

 ### Adding Features

-Below are some features you should add to your Message Wall app.
+Below are some features you should add to your Message Wall application.

 #### Filtering Blacklisted Words

-Once you've got your page sending and receiving messages and updating the message wall, create a filter for your messages to take out naughty words like "bad" and "ugly" and replace them with whitelisted words like "good" and "awesome."
+Once you've got your page sending and receiving messages and updating the message wall, create a filter for your messages to take out naughty words like "bad" and "ugly" and replace them with white-listed words like "good" and "awesome."

 #### Prevent Flooding